 This social structure had been in place for so long, no one questioned it.
 But times were beginning to change, to crumble from within.
 Just as science was beginning to challenge the idea that the Earth was the center of the universe, and geographers were challenging the idea that Europe was the only great civilization, so people were beginning to question the social order at home.
 Cracks were appearing in the strict system.
 The unrest that this brought is often reflected in Shakespeare’s plays.

 Taking all of this into account it is no wonder people needed distractions from the realities of their lives, and the theater was one of their favorites.
 Shakespeare provided an escape for a few hours.

 This was truly a unique time and place historically, and Shakespeare benefited by being born into this period of England’s history.
 All of the changes going on in his society were reflected in his writing.
 Queen Elizabeth gathered the best and the brightest around her, and Shakespeare was among those she favored.
 This provided financial stability, respectability and gave Shakespeare the resources to develop his own acting troupe.

 After Queen Elizabeth’s death, James I ascended to the throne.
 He too, enjoyed the theater and sponsored Shakespeare’s actors, then called The Kings Men.
 With the patronage of the crown Shakespeare enjoyed even greater freedoms and with a group of investors built The Globe theater.

 When we understand the realities of life that Shakespeare and his characters lived with, we can develop a deeper appreciation for his plays.
-While we are drawn to the universal nature of his themes and stories, we will also observe things that starkly contrast with our own 21st century minds.

 I hope this brief overview will be helpful as you read Shakespeare.
 If you are wondering why you should even bother to teach Shakespeare you can check out my post here.